Advertiser terms and conditions

 The Advertiser must pay the Fee for the Advertising Services.

-In this agreement, unless the context otherwise requires capitalized terms have the meaning set out below:
+In this agreement, unless the context otherwise requires capitalised terms have the meaning set out below:

 Advertiser means the party placing the order for the Advertising Services as specified in the Quotation;